sacherjj/CasperLabs/DEVELOPER.md

 #### Run the node
 In the root of the node (where build.sbt lives).

 If you're doing it for the first time you don't have private and public keys.
-The node can generate that for you: `./node/target/universal/stage/bin/node run -s`.
+The node can generate that for you: `./node/target/universal/stage/bin/casperlabs-node run -s`.
 It will create a genesis folder in `~/.casperlabs` directory.
 Genesis will contain `bonds.txt` file with the list of public keys and a files containing private key for each public key from `bonds.txt`.
 Choose one public key from `bonds.txt` file and corresponding private key (content) from `~/.casperlabs/genesis/<public_key>.sk`.

 ```
-./node/target/universal/stage/bin/node run --casper-validator-private-key <private key from bonds.txt file> --casper-validator-public-key <public key from bonds.txt file> -s
+./node/target/universal/stage/bin/casperlabs-node run --casper-validator-private-key <private key from <public_key>.sk file> --casper-validator-public-key <public key from bonds.txt file> -s
 ```

 #### Run the Execution Engine